What is HealthCare Ministries (HCM)?

 How is HCM funded?

 Healthcare Ministries is funded by donations from people who have a heart to reach people both physically and spiritually.
 Our fiscal responsibility is monitored by Assemblies of God World Missions.
 All official tax-deductible donations are receipted by our parent organization, the General Council of the Assemblies of God.
+Team members are responsible for their own expenses.

 What assistance can HealthCare Ministries provide for medical evangelism church teams?